Kurt Cobain: Early life

 During his second year in high school, Cobain began living with his mother in Aberdeen.
 Two weeks prior to graduation, he dropped out of Aberdeen High School upon realizing that he did not have enough credits to graduate.
-His mother gave him a ultimatum: find employment or leave.
+His mother gave him an ultimatum: find employment or leave.
 After one week, Cobain found his clothes and other belongings packed away in boxes.
 Feeling banished, Cobain stayed with friends, occasionally sneaking back into his mother's basement.
-Cobain also claimed that, during periods of homelessness, he lived under a bridge over the Wishkah River, an experience that inspired the song "Something in the Way".
-His future bandmate Krist Novoselic later said, "He hung out there, but you couldn't live on those muddy banks, with the tides coming up and down.
+Cobain also claimed that during periods of homelessness, he lived under a bridge over the Wishkah River, an experience that inspired the song "Something in the Way".
+Though family and friends cast doubt of this claim, with his future bandmate Krist Novoselic later saying, "He hung out there, but you couldn't live on those muddy banks, with the tides coming up and down.
 That was his own revisionism."
 In late 1986, Cobain moved into an apartment, paying his rent by working at the Polynesian Resort, a themed resort on the Pacific coast at Ocean Shores, Washington approximately 20 mi west of Aberdeen.
 During this period, he traveled frequently to Olympia, Washington, to go to rock concerts.
 During his visits to Olympia, Cobain formed a relationship with Tracy Marander.
 Their relationship was close but strained by financial problems and Cobain's absence when touring.
 Marander supported the couple by working at the cafeteria of the Boeing plant in Auburn, Washington, often stealing food.
 Cobain spent most of his time sleeping into the late evening, watching television, and concentrating on art projects.

-Marander's insistence that he get a job caused arguments that influenced Cobain to write the song "About a Girl", which appeared on the Nirvana album Bleach; Marander is credited with having taken the cover photo for the album.
+Marander's insistence that he get a job caused arguments that influenced Cobain to write the song "About a Girl", which appeared on Nirvana's debut album, Bleach.
+Marander is credited with having taken the cover photo for the album, as well as the front and back cover photos of their Blew single.
 She did not become aware that Cobain wrote "About a Girl" about her until years after his death.
 Soon after his separation from Marander, Cobain began dating Tobi Vail, an influential punk zinester of the riot grrrl band Bikini Kill who embraced the DIY ethos.
 After meeting Vail, Cobain vomited, overwhelmed with anxiety caused by his infatuation with her.
 This event inspired the lyric "love you so much it makes me sick" in the song "Aneurysm".
 While Cobain regarded Vail as his female counterpart, his relationship with her waned; he desired the maternal comfort of a traditional relationship, which Vail regarded as sexist within a countercultural punk rock community.
 Vail's lovers were described by her friend Alice Wheeler as "fashion accessories".
 Cobain wrote many of his songs about Vail.